DorukBenli/semeval26-05-scripts/README.md

 # semeval26-05-scripts
 (WIP) Some scripts for Semeval 2026 Task 5.
-More baseline predictions, format checker and link to submission website will be added soon.
+Link to submission website will be added soon.

 # How to evaluate predictions